srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 - Below is the dashboard which will represent the Historical and Average Temperature trends.
 - Historical Temperature trends.
-We have used Date and temperature fields in x & Y axis respectively to build the below widget.
+We have used Date, and min & max temperature fields in x & Y axis respectively to build the below widget.
 ![](images/HistoricalTempTrendDashboard.png)

 - Average Temperature trends by date.
-We have used Date and temperature fields in x & Y axis respectively to build the below widget.
+We have used Date, and min & max temperature fields in x & Y axis respectively to build the below widget.
 ![](images/AverageTempTrendDashboard.png)

 - Temperature Predictions for the next 7 days.
-We have used Date and Predicted temperature fields in x & Y axis respectively to build the below widget.
+We have used Date, and min & max Predicted temperature fields in x & Y axis respectively to build the below widget.
 ![](images/PredictionsDashboard.png)

 - To create a dashboard using IBM Cognos Analytics, refer to the [this tutorial.](https://developer.ibm.com/tutorials/build-dashboards-in-cognos-analytics-on-ibm-cloud-pak-for-data/)